craignicol/cosmosdb-presentation/slides.md

 * Use metrics to explore
 * Index and partition
-* Prefer smaller operation (PUT over POST/DELETE over bulk)
+* Prefer smaller operations
+  * But CosmosDb doesn't yet support PATCH over PUT/POST
-* Use TTL to expire
+* Use TTL to expire rather than deleting documents yourself
-* Use change feed to offload processing, add additional partitions
+* Use change feed to offload processing

 +++

 ## Indexing

-* Index all the things automatically
+* Indexes all the things automatically
 * No need for schema and index management
 * Hash, range, and geospatial indexes
   * Hash for equality, range for ordering, geospatial for location
 * ...but sometimes you need to tune
+  * Remove keys
+  * Change index type
 * Top searches should be on id or partition key for best results

 +++